Upcoming Assassin's Creed games: Every new Assassin's Creed game in development

 Release Date: TBC

 Ubisoft and Netflix have entered a pretty broad collaboration agreement.
-There's a Netflix Assassin's Creed series in production (with showrunner Jed Stuart at the helm; the writer of such iconic action movies as Die Hard and The Fugitive), and three mobile games in development for Netflix's video game platform.
+There's a Netflix Assassin's Creed series in production, which was officially greenlit in 2025.
+Originally, Jed Stuart was at the helm as showrunner (the writer of such iconic action movies as Die Hard and The Fugitive), but he departed from the project in 2023.
+Now, it's being spearheaded by executive producers Robert Patino, who's most known for Westworld, and David Weiner, who worked on the TV adaptation for Halo.
+When the show was originally announced, it came with the news that three mobile games are also in development for Netflix's video game platform.

 There are games based on the Valiant Hearts and Mighty Quest universes coming, and of course, one based in the world of Assassin's Creed, too.
-The Assassin's Creed Netflix game is in early development, but when it does launch, it'll be available exclusively on mobile to Netflix subscribers around the world.
-No other information was shared or has been since 2022, but our curiosity is still piqued all the same.
+The Assassin's Creed Netflix game was said to be in early development, but whenever it does launch, it'll be available exclusively on mobile to Netflix subscribers around the world.
+No other information was shared or has been since 2022, and we're still awaiting word on whether or not the game is still in the works.

 Assassin's Creed Invictus